In Class

 Instructor: Antonio Gonzalez-Garcia

 Are you ready for the traditional way of watercolor?
 We are going to learn, improve, and understand the ratios of pigment/water, the use of layering of different hues, and how they mix and complement each other.
-During the weeks of this term we are going to study still life, human figure, and the landscape from direct observation.
-You’ll leave with a deeper understanding of wet on dry, wet on wet techniques.
+During the weeks of this term we will study still life, human figures, and the landscape from direct observation.
+You’ll leave with a deeper understanding of wet on dry, wet on wet, and other watercolor techniques.
 Beginners welcomed.

 Supply List